Symmetric (2,3,5) distributions, an interesting ODE of 7th order and Plebanski metric: Distribution with as a twistor distribution

-For an explicit derivation of the ODE discussed by Dunajski and Sokolov in terms of the Pleba\'nski second heavenly metric, we find explicit formulae for the conformal class $[g_{\mathcal D}]$ associated with the distribution ${\mathcal D}$ defined by (\ref{ft}) with $\Theta=\Theta(x_5)$.
-Since for this the function $\Theta$ is a function of \emph{one} variable only, we will denote the derivatives w.r.t. $x_5$ by primes, double primes, etc. First we extend the forms (\ref{ft}) by
+For an explicit derivation of Noth's ODE in terms of the Pleba\'nski second heavenly metric, we find explicit formulae for the conformal class $[g_{\mathcal D}]$ associated with the distribution ${\mathcal D}$ defined by (\ref{ft}) with $\Theta=\Theta(x_5)$.
+Since for this the function $\Theta$ is a function of \emph{one} variable only, we will denote the derivatives w.r.t. $x_5$ by primes, double primes, etc. First we extend the forms (\ref{ft}) by \be \omega_4=\der x_1,\quad\quad\omega_5=\der x_5 \ee to a coframe on $\bbT({\mathcal U})$, and then find a suitable representatives of the forms $(\theta^1,\theta^2,\theta^3,$ $\theta^4,\theta^5)$ defining, via (\ref{met}), the conformal class $[g_{\mathcal D}]$.
+These forms can be taken to be: